conyema/conyema/README.md

 ## Hello 👋🏾

-#### I am a full stack developer with 3+ years of industry experience building web applications.
+#### A versatile Data Scientist with 3+ years of experience in software development and skills required to develop maintainable, efficient, and scalable data products.
+I am eager to leverage statistical and machine learning techniques to produce valuable insights, drive predictive modeling initiatives, and deliver actionable solutions that aid business growth and data-driven decision-making.

 ---